“Nasdaq” contradicts “Wall Street” indicators, and rose 0.4% in a week

 On Friday, the Bureau of Labor Statistics said that import prices jumped 0.4% month-on-month in April, marking the first rise so far in 2023.
 Economists had expected a 0.3% rise last month, compared to a 0.8% decline for the previous month.

-Bank of America remains optimistic about Krispy Kreme stock, especially after the company’s earnings report, which exceeded Wall Street’s expectations in the first quarter.
+Bank of America remains optimistic regarding Krispy Kreme stock, especially following the company’s earnings report, which exceeded Wall Street’s expectations in the first quarter.
 On Thursday, the donut maker reported earnings of 9 cents per share on revenue of $419 million, and the company reaffirmed its outlook for full-year financial performance.
 Bank of America believes that gold, despite its weekly decline, represents a good hedge for long-term investors.
 In this regard, Savita Subramanian, Head of US Equities and Quantitative Strategy at the Bank, said: “After a decade of quantitative easing, during which bonds, alternatives and stocks drifted higher, the precious metal continues to provide consistent diversification advantages and plays an important role in investors’ effective portfolios.”

 1683985189